 “So whoever is in Christ is a new creation: the old things have passed away; behold new things have come.”
 (2 Cor 5;14-17)

-On this Father’s Day, we celebrate the baptisms of Louis Joseph and Amelie Altus, and with their parents, grandparents and godparents, we are “glad all over.”
+On Father’s Day, we celebrate the baptisms of Louis Joseph and Amelie Altus, and with their parents, grandparents, and godparents, we are “glad all over.”

-This is what sacraments do for us – at baptism, confirmation, and weddings – that “glad all over feeling” knowing that the Lord is with us both in good times, and in today’s gospel those fearsome times at sea.
+Sacraments bring gladness and joy – at baptism, confirmation, and weddings – that “glad all over feeling” knowing that the Lord is with us both in good times and today’s gospel those fearsome times at sea.